Addiction Treatment for Coast Guard Veterans

 Other Mental Health Issues Among Veterans

-Mental health issues plague some Coast Guard veterans.
-Some of the most common types of mental health disorders among veterans include:5
+Mental health issues can impact Coast Guard Veterans.
+Some of the most common types of co-occurring mental health disorders among Veterans include:5

-While some people believe serving in the Coast Guard is less stressful than serving in other branches of the military, research shows that Coast Guard members have comparable rates of depression and PTSD with other types of military service, including the Army.
+While some people believe serving in the Coast Guard is less stressful than serving in other branches of the military, research shows that U.S. Coast Guardsman have comparable rates of depression and PTSD with other types of military service, including the U.S. Army.
 5

-Mental health disorders increase a veteran’s risk for suicide.
-Tragically, between 18 and 22 veterans commit suicide each day in the U.S.6
+Mental health disorders increase a Veteran’s risk of suicide.
+Tragically, between 18 and 22 Veterans commit suicide each day in the U.S.6

 Veteran Suicide Risk

-Suicide is a serious issue among veterans.
-While suicide rates are highest among young veterans between 18 and 44 years old, veterans over the age of 50 are still twice as likely to commit suicide as non-veterans.6
+Suicide is a serious issue among Veterans.
+While suicide rates are highest among young veterans between 18 and 44 years old, Veterans over the age of 50 are still twice as likely to commit suicide as their civilian counterparts.6

-Intervention for a suicide attempt is critical, as 11% of veterans who make a suicide attempt will try again within a few months.
-The encouraging news is that outcome studies have indicated that veterans who seek treatment through the VA attempt suicide at lower rates.6
+Intervention for a suicide attempt is critical, as 11% of Veterans who make a suicide attempt will try again within a few months.
+The encouraging news is that outcome studies indicate that Veterans who seek treatment through the VA attempt suicide at lower rates.6

 Coast Guard Mental Health Resources

-While Coast Guard veterans may realize that they need treatment for mental health and/or substance use disorders, they may find it hard to reach out and ask for help.
-Many veterans from all branches of service are hesitant to seek help due to the stigma associated with mental illness.
+While Coast Guard Veterans may realize they need treatment for mental health and/or substance use disorders, they may find it hard to reach out and ask for help.
+Many Veterans from all branches of service are hesitant to seek help due to the stigma associated with mental illness.
 Some reasons why include:7

 - Fear of being seen as weak.